Faith. Service. Law.

 If Christ is one person, then whatever can be truly said of him as God can be said of the same subject acting as man, and whatever can be said of him as man can be said of the same subject who is God.
 The divine person suffers in his flesh; the divine person dies in his flesh.
 The natures remain unconfused, but the subject is one, and his life is one life.

-This is the doctrine usually called the communication of idioms, and Cyril’s Twelfth Anathema — often read as the most controversial — insists on it without flinching: “Whosoever shall not recognize that the Word of God suffered in the flesh, that he was crucified in the flesh, and that likewise in that same flesh he tasted death and that he has become the first-begotten of the dead… let him be anathema.”10
+This is the doctrine usually called the communication of idioms, and Cyril’s Twelfth Anathema — often read as the most controversial — insists on it without flinching: “Whosoever shall not recognize that the Word of God suffered in the flesh, that he was crucified in the flesh, and that likewise in that same flesh he tasted death and that he is become the first-begotten of the dead… let him be anathema.”10

 The grammar is careful and counterintuitive.
 The Word does not suffer as Word; he suffers in the flesh, making the sufferings of his body his own.
 Divine impassibility is preserved — the Word as Word does not change or diminish.
 And yet Christian preaching is entitled to say that the one who died on the cross is the same one through whom all things were made.
-This is the logic that would let later liturgy sing that “one of the Trinity suffered in the flesh” without teaching that divinity itself is mortal.
-It is also the reason Catholic theology can speak of Mary as the Mater Dolorosa at the foot of the Cross without teaching that God the Word is mortal.
-One subject; two natures in which that subject lives.

 Canons of Ephesus: Creeds, Cyprus, and the Messalians